 Our model of student welfare is centred around a House model.
-The House coordinator and assistants are the first point of call for parents when wishing to discuss issues of student welfare and well-being.
+Using the house emails provided above, the House Coordinator and Assistants are the first point of call for parents when wishing to discuss issues of student welfare and well-being.
 Our staff establish strong positive relationships with the students and families that belong to their House.

 Our large student population is divided up into eight houses: Aquila, Centaurus, Draco, Hydra, Orion, Phoenix, Scorpius, and Tucana.